THE WARM UP: Prepare to be Eloquent and Informative

 Reporter: "How do you think the president will react to your proposal for hall monitors in academic buildings?
 Response: "I don't know.
 You'll have to ask him/her."

 The trouble-maker: More aggressive reporters may try to anger you by throwing out rumors or lies, hoping to touch a nerve and elicit a juicy quote.
 Always keep your composure, and never argue with someone who has barrels of ink or reels of video in his or her defense.

 When you receive a call from a reporter, please notify UNH Media Relations as soon as possible.
 Media relations officers are assigned to each college.
 You can either contact your media relations officer or the director of Media Relations.

 Don't nitpick over minor details or the angle of a story.
 But do alert Media Relations if there are factual errors in the story.

 Unless the broadcast or publication is unavailable locally, don't ask for a copy or tape.
-Find out when the story is running, and set your VCR or pick up a paper.
+Find out when the story is running, and set your DVD player or pick up a paper.
 Media Relations may also be able to locate a copy for you through its clipping service.

 By Media Relations Staff